jakezeal/CountryCodeToEmoji/README.md

-A country emoji is created with the unicode values of its two shorthand letters.
+A country emoji is created with the unicode values of its two country shorthand letters.

-Convert each country shorthand to its proper emoji.
+Example: "US"

+Grab the unicode values of all country shorthands and convert them to their corresponding emojis.
+Example: "🇺🇸"

 End result for you to use and enjoy: